 ❖ Persistent pain, or pressure in your chest

 ❖ Pale, gray, or blue-colored skin, lips, or nail beds, depending on skin tone

 ❖ Any other symptoms that are severe or concerning to you

 WHAT IF I’M IN THE HIGH-RISK AGE GROUP (OVER 65)?

 ❖ If you’re under 65 and you have COVID-19, and you have manageable symptoms (see “When Should I Call The Office for reference to unmanageable symptoms) take care of yourself the same way you would with a cold.
-Get plenty of rest, hydrate, take over-the-counter medications for symptoms (e.g. Tylenol/ibuprofen for aches and headaches, decongestants for runny nose, etc.)
+Get plenty of rest, hydrate, and take over-the-counter medications for symptoms (e.g. Tylenol/ibuprofen for aches and headaches, decongestants for runny nose, etc.)

 ❖ If you’re over 65 and you have COVID-19 call 619-685-2500.
 A doctor will screen you to see if you are a candidate for the monoclonal antibody.

-❖ It’s called Paxlovid and should be available soon.
+❖ It’s called Paxlovid

 ❖ Be aware: the most common adverse events from Paxlovid are diarrhea, high blood pressure, muscle aches, and altered/impaired sense of taste. ❖ Be aware: it can cause symptom rebound where you start to feel better and when you finish your Paxlovid course you start to get symptoms again.

 WHERE CAN I GO FOR MORE INFORMATION?